Phillies add Independence Blue Cross as jersey sponsor

 329 medal events.
 32 sports.
 Endless drama.
 Catch all the action at the Paris Olympics.
 Sign up for our free Olympics Headlines newsletter.

-The Phillies announced the news Wednesday in a video narrated by Mike Schmidt.
+The Phillies announced the news Wednesday at Citizens Bank Park and with a video narrated by Mike Schmidt.